This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Cut the chicken breasts in half lengthwise, then coat the cutlets in flour and sear for 4-5 minutes/side in a skillet until golden.
+Cut the chicken breasts in half lengthwise, then season and coat the cutlets in flour and sear on both sides in a skillet until golden.
 Transfer to a plate, and then sauté the mushrooms.

 Take the mushrooms out of the pan and add the garlic, chicken broth, lemon juice, and Dijon mustard.
 Let it reduce, and then stir in the cream along with the mushrooms and chicken.
 Finish cooking the chicken through, and season with salt & pepper.